THE VFA PIONEER HISTORIES PROJECT

 JW: And of course, she did not go through in the end.

-I’ve talked to other women who have succeeded because I’ve been around women enough who think the way I think of all colors and you’re always juggling who you are.
-You have to figure out where it fits in.
-I was peculiarly sensitive to issues of class and issues of race.
+I’ve talked to other women who have succeeded because I’ve been around enough women who think the way I think of all colors and you’re always juggling who you are.
+You must figure out where it fits in.
+I was particularly sensitive to issues of class and issues of race.
 So, I could be a woman and deal with those issues most of the time or focus my attention.
 I did a lot of work in reproductive rights, obviously.
 I focused a lot on lower income women, White or Black.
 And that’s sort of the story of my life, picking my way through these kinds of issues, working where I thought it would be helpful.

-Judge Gladys Kessler called me here in Washington, D.C., she had found, among others, an organization for women judges.
+Judge Gladys Kessler called me here in Washington, D.C.
+She had started with others, an organization for women judges.
 She asked if I would put together programs for women judges on issues like dying.
 There are other issues that we’re developing for women besides abortion, fetal tissue being one, the fetal tissue transplantation being another.
 We started to talk about access to reproductive technologies, focused on women so storage of eggs, I lived through that whole period.

 JW: Now the fetal tissue issue has evolved.